When Do SAT Scores Come Out?

 Why SAT Scores are Important

 SAT scores are an important factor in the college admissions process.
 They are used by colleges and universities to evaluate applicants and make admissions decisions.
-A high SAT score can improve your chances of getting into your top-choice schools and may also make you eligible for scholarships and other forms of financial aid.
+A high SAT score can improve your chances of getting into your top-choice schools and colleges receive scores may also make you eligible for scholarships and other forms of financial aid.
 Additionally, some employers and graduate programs may require SAT scores as part of their application process.

-It’s important to note that SAT scores are just one factor in the admissions process, and many colleges and universities consider a variety of other factors as well, such as GPA, extracurricular activities, essays, and letters of recommendation.
+It’s important to note that SAT+ scores generally are just one factor in the admissions process, and many colleges and universities consider a variety of other factors as well, such as GPA, extracurricular activities, essays, and letters of recommendation.
 However, a strong SAT score can help set you apart from other applicants and improve your chances of getting accepted.

 How to Interpret Your SAT Scores